kristianmandrup/decorator-mw/README.md

 *Advanced example*

-Using `klass` attribute to lookup "class" on client class repository.
+Using `clazz` attribute to lookup "class" on client class repository.

 Loaded data object is decorated to become a Class instance: